mihai-dulgheru/mssql-mcp-node/README.md

   This runs the MCP server from `src/index.js`.

-### 2. Legacy HTTP Mode (Express)
+### 2. HTTP Mode (Express)

-For local testing via HTTP, you can start the legacy Express server that exposes API endpoints.
+For local testing via HTTP, you can start the Express server that exposes API endpoints.

 - **Start Express Mode:**